tegaki-tegaki/artfolio/README.md

 # programs

 ## drawwatcher
-checks for new images on filesystem, thumbnails them, and insert them into db
+checks for new images on filesystem, wipes EXIF metadata, thumbnails them, and insert them into db

 ## web_image_browser
-hosts a website that hosts a listing of image thumbnails with links to the original image.
+hosts a website that hosts a listing of image thumbnails with links to the original image (after being processed by drawwatcher).